-Guidelines and a Nomination form are available for undergraduate students and faculty, who are invited to nominate current graduate students.
-The 2017-2018 awards will be presented at the 2018 Graduate Research Symposium's awards luncheon, March 17, 2018, drawing more undergraduate students and faculty to the symposium and luncheon and increasing visibility for the important contributions of graduate students in mentoring undergraduate students in scholarship and research.
+Guidelines and an online nomination form are available for undergraduate students and faculty, who are invited to nominate current graduate students.
+Annually, the awards are presented at the Graduate Research Symposium's awards luncheon, drawing more undergraduate students and faculty to the symposium and luncheon and increasing visibility for the important contributions of graduate students in mentoring undergraduate students in scholarship and research.

 Up to four awards of $250 each will be granted annually to be distributed between the following categories in A&S: the Humanities and Humanistic Social Sciences (American Studies, Anthropology, History, Public Policy); and the Natural, Computational, and Psychological Sciences (Applied Science, Biology, Chemistry, Computer Science, Computational Operations Research, Physics, Psychological Sciences).
 The number of awards to be distributed per category may vary year-to-year based on the number and quality of nominations.